Updated: 1 day ago

 Front-end (teleshopping and web) which helps customer engagement and retention.

-Vaibhav Global’s journey till date can be broken down into 3 phases:
+Vaibhav Global’s journey to date can be broken down into 3 phases:

 Transition from B2B to B2C (FY03-08)